Notre-Dame de Paris: 2019 fire

-The main structure was intact; firefighters saved the façade, towers, walls, buttresses, and stained glass windows.
-The Great Organ, which has over 8,000 pipes and was built by François Thierry in the 18th century was also saved but sustained water damage.
-Because of the ongoing renovation, the copper statues on the spire had been removed before the fire.
+The main structure was intact; firefighters saved the façade, towers, walls, buttresses, and stained-glass windows.
 The stone vaulting that forms the ceiling of the cathedral had several holes but was otherwise intact.

-Since 1905, France's cathedrals (including Notre-Dame) have been owned by the state, which is self-insured.
-Some costs might be recovered through insurance coverage if the fire is found to have been caused by contractors working on the site.
-The French insurer AXA provided insurance coverage for two of the contracting firms working on Notre-Dame's restoration before the blaze.
-AXA also provided insurance coverage for some of the relics and artworks in the cathedral.

-President Emmanuel Macron said approximately 500 firefighters helped to battle the fire.
+The Great Organ, which has over 8,000 pipes and was built by François Thierry in the 18th century, was also saved but damaged by water.
+Because of the renovation, the copper statues on the flèche had been removed before the fire.
+About 500 firefighters helped to battle the fire, President Emmanuel Macron said.
 One firefighter was seriously injured and two police officers were hurt during the blaze.

-An ornate tapestry woven in the early 1800s is going on public display for only the third time in recent decades.
-The decoration was rescued from Notre-Dame de Paris cathedral after the fire.

-For the first time in more than 200 years, the Christmas mass was not hosted at the cathedral on 25 December 2019, due to the ongoing restoration work after the fire.

-Eight members of the cathedral choir, a number limited by COVID-19 pandemic restrictions, performed inside the building for the first time since the fire in December 2020.
-A video of the event aired later, just before midnight on 24 December 2020.
+No Christmas Mass was held in 2019 for the first time in more than 200 years.
+The first cathedral choir performance since the fire took place in December 2020; only eight members sang because of COVID-19 pandemic restrictions.
+A video of the event aired just before midnight on 24 December.

-Stabilization of building and reconstruction
+Stabilisation of the building

-Immediately after the fire, President Macron promised that Notre-Dame would be restored, and called for the work to be completed within five years.
-An international architectural competition was also announced to redesign the spire and roof.
-The hasty spire competition announcement drew immediate criticism in the international press from heritage academics and professionals who faulted the French government for being too narrowly focused on quickly building a new spire, and neglecting to frame its response more holistically as an inclusive social process encompassing the whole building and its long-term users.
-A new law was immediately drafted to make Notre Dame exempt from existing heritage laws and procedures, which prompted an open letter to President Macron signed by over 1,170 heritage experts urging respect for existing regulations.
-The law, which passed on 11 May 2019, was hotly debated in the French National Assembly, with opponents accusing Macron's administration of using Notre-Dame self-servingly for political grandstanding, and defenders arguing the need for expediency and tax breaks to encourage philanthropic giving.
+Immediately after the fire, Macron promised that Notre-Dame would be restored, and called for the work to be completed within five years.
+An international architectural competition was announced to redesign the flèche and roof.
+The announcement drew criticism in the international press from heritage academics and professionals who faulted the French government for being too focused on quickly building a new flèche, and neglecting to frame its response holistically as an inclusive social process encompassing the whole building and its long-term users.
+A new law was drafted to make Notre-Dame exempt from existing heritage laws and procedures, which prompted an open letter to Macron signed by over 1,170 heritage experts urging respect for existing regulations.
+The law, which passed on 11 May 2019, was hotly debated in the French National Assembly, with opponents accusing Macron's administration of using Notre-Dame for political grandstanding, and defenders arguing the need for expediency and tax breaks to encourage philanthropic giving.